 - Monitor MFA usage regularly.

-One thought on “How to Configure MFA in Azure: A Step-by-Step Guide with Images”
+2 thoughts on “How to Configure MFA in Azure: A Step-by-Step Guide with Images”